 Keller studied mathematics, physics and hydrology in Freiburg, Berlin and Santiago de Chile (1987-1995).
 He later pursued studies in liberal arts with Katharina Sieverding at the Hochschule der Künste, Berlin (1993-1996) and postgraduate studies in film and art at the Academy of Arts, Cologne (1996-1999).
 He participated in the Capacete Residency, São Paulo (2012); Goethe-Institut Project Residency, Mexico City (2009) and Résidences Internationales aux Recollets, Paris (2007).

-This person was part of SB13 Dakar Off-site project - Vive l’Indépendance de l’Eau
+This person was part of Sharjah Biennial 13 and the SB13 off-site project in Dakar Vive l’Indépendance de l’Eau